josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 -- First picture is is Nikolai in military formal dress, standing at a podium in front of a crowd.
 Behind her is a tarp covering a large block shape

+**Valentina Nikolai:** Thank you for joining me today for the Dojeer War Memorial.

-**Valentina Nikolai:** I serve under General Takeda, Miho as she asks us to call her.
+**Valentina Nikolai:** I served under Fleed Commander Miho Takeda.
+Miho, as she asked us to call her.

 **H|Valentina Nikolai|Miho Takeda:** She said that titles were for work, not tea and poetry.